VariantSync/DiffDetective/README.md

 <img alt="Variability-Aware Differencing Overview" src="docs/teaser.png" height="500" />

-Given two states of a C-preprocessor annotated source code file (left), for example before and after a commit, DiffDetective constructs a variability-aware diff (right) that distinguishes changes to source code from canges to variability annotations.
+Given two states of a C-preprocessor annotated source code file (left), for example before and after a commit, DiffDetective constructs a variability-aware diff (right) that distinguishes changes to source code from changes to variability annotations.
 DiffDetective can construct such a variation diff either, by first using a generic differencer, and separating the information (center path), or by first parsing both input versions to an abstract representation, a variation tree (center top and bottom), and constructing a variation diff using a tree differencing algorithm in a second step.

 Additionally, DiffDetective offers a **flexible framework for large-scale empirical analyses of git version histories** of statically configurable software.
 In multiple studies, DiffDetective was successfully employed to study the commit histories of up to 44 open-source git repositories, including the **Linux Kernel, GCC, Vim, Emacs, or the Godot game engine**.